 - Install a “peel and stick” membrane over the entire roof deck.
 Cover the entire roof deck with self-adhering polymer modified bitumen membrane meeting ASTM D1970 standards.
 Most shingle manufacturers warn that attic ventilation must be good if these products are used because moisture in the attic cannot evaporate through such membranes.
 Roofers are also finding that shingles can bond with many of these membranes.
 To prevent the “peel and stick” membrane from adhering to the shingles, it should be covered with a “bond break,” such as 15# ASTM D226, Type I-compliant underlayment.
 This “bond break” underlayment only needs to be fastened sufficiently to keep it on the roof surface and provide safety to the roofers until the shingles are applied.

 Looking for more best practices, trends, and code information?
-Try these six resources:
+Try these five resources:

 - Read the FORTIFIED Hurricane codes and standards.